hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/intro.md

 ### Collecting data

 A beach litter survey can be conducted by anybody at anytime.
 If the survey is conducted according to the method described in The Guide {cite}`mlwguidance` or [Beach litter baselines](threshhold) the result can be compared directly to the charts in this report.
-There is no need to enter the data into the system to compare results.

-__Collecting data__ for the report (or the next report) requires some on the job training and an evaluation.
-It usually takes 3-5 surveys to acclimate an individual to the task.
-Most of the time is spent identifying objects and the importance of maintaining a field notebook.
-The advantage to contributing data is that the reporting procedure is automated and there is always access to the results.

 ## Using this report